baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialogs-in-the-wild.md

 For this analysis, we compiled a list of identifiers for 18 CMPs (based on [@iabeuropeCMPList2021; @udonisTop14Consent2022; @instabugTopMobileApp2021]).
 For Android, we used the same dataset as in [@sec:cd-situation-mobile-tcf] but ran the analysis on all 3271 apps.
 For iOS, we used a dataset of 1001 apps from the App Store top charts from May 2021.

-We detected a potential CMP use in 234 of the 3271 Android apps ($\sim 7$ %) and 28 of the 1001 iOS apps ($\sim 3$ %).
+We detected a potential CMP use in 234 of the 3271 Android apps (7.15&nbsp;%) and 28 of the 1001 iOS apps (2.8&nbsp;%).
 We also checked for the presence of IAB's TC string library (`com/iabtcf`), which is only available for Android.
-We detected that in 38 of the 3271 apps ($\sim 1$ %).
+We detected that in 38 of the 3271 apps (1.16&nbsp;%).
 This suggests that mobile apps don't commonly use off-the-shelf CMPs either, especially given that the simple analysis we performed is even an overapproximation.

 ### Consequences for Analysis {#sec:cd-situation-consequences}